Tobionecenobi/SEB/README.md

 This looks pretty horrific because GiNaC does not attempt to simplify expressions, but it has the advantage that we can immediately provide a physical interpretation of all the terms.
 The terms in the numerator describe 1) the polymer-to-polymer interference contribution, 2) the single polymer Debye form factor, 3) the polymer-to-core interference contribution, 4) the Rayleigh form factor of the core.
 The numerator is the total excess scattering length squared hence its just (100 \beta_{poly}+\beta_{sphere})^2.

 The example folder has numerous other examples, most of which produce symbolic expressions.
-The code to generate all the figures from the SEB paper is located in PaperFigs, these show how to evaluate a symbolic expression numerically to predict scattering curves.
-We have also uploaded png plots of the figures with illustrations of the structures.
+These can become very long.
+The code to generate all the figures from the SEB paper is located in PaperFigs.
+We have uploaded png plots of the figures with illustrations of the structures.
+For each curve, there is a corresponding C++ file that generates that structure and its scattering curve.

 ## Validation